 That’s why I am announcing a raft of measures to support women in their careers from the classroom to the boardroom, leaving nowhere for gender inequality to hide.

 At the same time I’m calling on women across Britain to use their position as employees and consumers to demand more from businesses, ensuring their talents are given the recognition and reward they deserve.

-- The Government will recognise those employers making progress to close the gap and those that aren’t, by publishing a league table of the pay gap by sector.
+The government will recognise those employers making progress to close the gap and those that are not by publishing a league table of the pay gap by sector.
 The first official publication is set to be in 2018.
 The tables will help women see how sectors compare and will help make sure that employers that are not taking action do so.